 |Nanosecond (ns)||Picosecond ~ Femtosecond|

 1. Drill hole

-Therefore, it is very important to ensure that the stability of the substrate will not be affected by the heat input during the drilling process.
+Thus, it is essential to ensure that the stability of the substrate is not affected by the heat generated during the drilling process.

 2. Scribing, cutting